crowdagger/crowbook/book_example/config.md

 markdown file.
 Really.
 It's good practice.

-If you have more than one, Crowbook won't get too angry at you and it will just treat it as another chapter.
+If you have more than one, Crowbook won't get too angry at you and will just print a warning and treat it as another chapter.
 It's not a big problem for single-page HTML output, or for LaTeX, but it is for Epub generation, because it will mess the table of contents.